 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-We know that the issue of testamentary freedom always gets our viewers thinking, so I’d invite you to share your thoughts or your own stories of strange disinheritance in the comments below.
+We know that the issue of testamentary freedom always gets our viewers thinking, so I’d invite you to share your thoughts or your own stories of strange disinheritance with us.

 I hope you have learned something about estate law in BC from this blog.
-Please feel free to like us on Facebook, follow us on twitter, or subscribe to our Youtube channel to receive notice of our future weekly video blogs on the law.
+Please feel free to like us on Facebook, follow us on Twitter and subscribe to our YouTube channel to receive notice of our future weekly video blogs on the law.